eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Min 2 years of Experience in development, deployment of CMOS based PDK, with various front, back end EDA tools and design flows.
 	- Experience in developing machine learning/AI algorithms for clustering, regression, timeseries, multi modal data, optimization is a plus.
 	- Able to work both independently and as a team when required

+###	Mixed-Signal/RF Multi-Processor System-on-Chip Generators, Mixed-Signal/RF MPSoC Generators, or Mixed-Signal/RF MPSoC Synthesis

+Sets of skills for mixed-signal/RF multi-processor system-on-chip generators, mixed-signal/RF MPSoC generators, or mixed-signal/RF MPSoC synthesis:
++ skill set:
+	- Architect, design and implement new features, performance improvements, and ISA extensions in RISC-V CPU core generators.
+	- Microarchitecture development and specification.
+Ensure that knowledge is shared via great documentation and participation in a culture of collaborative design.
+	- ***Perform initial sandbox verification***, and work with design verification team to create and execute thorough verification test plans.
+	- Work with physical implementation team to implement and optimize physical design to meet frequency, area, power goals.
+	- Collaborate with performance modelling team for performance exploration and optimization to meet performance goals.
+	- 5+ yrs of recent industry experience in high-performance, energy-efficient CPU designs.
+	- Expertise in CPU processor designs in one or more of the following areas: instruction fetch and decode; branch prediction; register renaming and instruction scheduling; integer; floating-point, and vector units; load-store unit; cache and memory subsystems.
+	- Knowledge of RISC-V architecture is a plus.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Experience with Scala and/or Chisel is a plus.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- Knowledge of at least one object-oriented and/or functional programming language.
+	- Background of successful CPU development from architecture through tapeout.
+	- BS/MS degree in EE, CE, CS or a related technical discipline, or equivalent experience.
++ skill set:
+	- SiFive is looking for hardware engineers who are passionate about designing industry-leading CPU and interconnect IP to help drive the tidal wave of adoption of RISC-V as the architecture of choice for SoC designs across a broad variety of vertical applications.
+We build and maintain multiple CPU family lines, TileLink interconnects and other uncore/infrastructure IP, and are seeking motivated individuals to improve/evolve our existing IP, as well as develop new IP.
+Join us and surf the RISC-V wave with SiFive!
+	- Architect, design and implement an enhanced TileLink interconnect, protocol bridges, and other infrastructure/uncore logic as RTL generators, including both open-source and proprietary designs.
+	- Improve current designs and work on future designs to provide higher performance, more efficient multi-core and multi-cluster system coherence.
+	- Integrate new design content into SiFive’s Chisel/FIRRTL framework and contribute to improvements to that framework to enable automatic configuration/generation of design collateral.
+	- Microarchitecture development and specification.
+Ensure that knowledge is shared via great documentation and participation in a culture of collaborative design.
+	- ***Perform initial sandbox verification***, and work with design verification team to create and execute thorough verification test plans.
+	- Work with physical implementation team to implement and optimize physical design to meet frequency, area, power goals.
+	- 5+ yrs of recent industry experience with coherent fabric, protocols for scalable multi-core and multi-cluster SoC designs.
+	- Experience with NoC or other interconnect fabrics.
+	- Experience with industry standard bus protocols (e.g. AMBA).
+Knowledge of TileLink is a plus.
+	- Knowledge of cache coherence protocols, architectures and concepts.
+	- Ability to architect solutions to connect bus fabrics of disparate protocols.
+	- Strong software engineering skills/background, including:
+		* object-oriented, aspect-oriented, and particularly functional programming;
+		* compiler infrastructures and data modeling for intermediate representations, particularly for domain-specific languages.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Experience with Chisel, Bluespec, or other HDL for expressing configurable hardware via software is a plus.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- BS/MS degree in EE, CE, CS or a related technical discipline, or equivalent experience.
++ skill set:
+	- Architect, design and implement enhanced and new arithmetic functional units for RISC-V CPU Core generators in Chisel
+	- Create more efficient shared arithmetic units; combining capabilities for single/double/half-precision floating point, integer, and/or fixed-point operations
+	- Design in extensive configurability as a first-class consideration, including reuse of ALU designs for vector and scalar operations
+	- “Plumb” new design content into the SiFive’s Chisel/FIRRTL framework to enable automatic configuration/generation of documentation, verification testbenches and tests, and packaged software.
+	- ***Perform initial sandbox verification***, and work with design verification team to create and execute thorough verification test plans
+	- Ensure that knowledge is shared via great documentation and a participation in a culture of collaborative design
+	- 4+ years of recent industry experience in CPU design
+	- Knowledge of vector architecture and concepts.
+	- Prior experience designing high-performance vector and/or SIMD processors/units.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- Knowledge of at least one object-oriented and/or functional programming language.
+	- BS/MS in EE, CE, CS or a related technical discipline, or equivalent experience.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.